Eagle in a Cage (Hallmark Hall of Fame)

 Millard Lampell was the writer and George Schaefer the producer and director.
 Trevor Howard starred as Napoleon.
-The production was nominated for six Emmy Awards and won two.
+The production was nominated for six Emmy Awards and won two: Lampell for Outstanding Writing for a Drama Series, and James Daly for Outstanding Supporting Actor in a Drama Series.

 Plot

 The movie tells the story of Napoleon during his exile by Great Britain to the island of Saint Helena.
 After his efforts to escape are unsuccessful, Napoleon (played by Trevor Howard) writes his memoir and befriends a local girl Betsy Balcombe (played by Pamela Franklin).